tsgates/arch-wiki-markdown/wiki/Awesome.md

 > Enable printscreens

-To enable printscreens in awesome through the PrtScr button you need to have a screen capturing program.
-Scrot is a easy to use utility for this purpose and is available in Arch repositories.
+To enable printscreens in awesome through the PrtScr button you need to have a screen capturing program, e.g. scrot.
+See Taking a Screenshot for more options.

-Just type:

-    # pacman -S scrot

-and install optional dependencies if you feel that you need them.

 Next of we need to get the key name for PrtScr, most often this is named "Print" but one can never be too sure.

-Start up:
+So we can run xev (found in xorg-xev) to find out:

     # xev